BINF-3101/Lab_8_sequence_comparison/README.md

 How many complete sequences passed the E-value cutoff?

 &ensp;
-&ensp;

 # LQ 6
 What sequence (or sequences) have the most significant E-value?
 There may be more than one if there is a tie.

+&ensp;
+&ensp;

 ## Step 6 - Learn about your gene

-Use the SGD to look up the gene you chose to analyze (not rad53).
+Use the SGD https://www.yeastgenome.org/ to look up the gene you chose to analyze (not rad53).
 Once you find the gene on the database answer the questions below

 # LQ 7
 In the Gene Ontology section, what Biological Process is your gene involved in?